KillzXGaming/Switch-Toolbox/README.md

 ## Credits

 - Smash Forge Devs (SMG, Ploaj,  jam1garner, smb123w64gb, etc) for some code ported over.
 Specifically animation stuff and some rendering.
+- Ploaj for a base on the DAE writer.
 - Assimp devs for their massive asset library!
 - Wexos (helped figure out a few things, ie format list to assign each attribute)
 - JuPaHe64 for the base 3D renderer.